10 Practical Small Home Entrance Design Tricks

 • 30% is made up of your secondary color, like the furniture and rug

-10. Show Your Personallity
+10. Show Your Personality

 personal touches in an entryway living room combo space